osrf/nexus/README.md

 ![](./docs/media/nexus_demo.png)

-Follow instructions [here](nexus_integration_tests/README.md) to run pick and place demonstrations with a line comprising of two workcells that perform different types of tasks.
+Follow instructions [here](nexus_demos/README.md) to run pick and place demonstrations with a line comprising of two workcells that perform different types of tasks.

-TODO: Add a dedicated demo package.

 ## Generating Endpoints